Plastic and Reconstructive Surgery Registrar, Welsh Clinical Academic Track (WCAT) Trainee, The Welsh Centre for Burns and Plastic Surgery

 I have been fortunate to receive excellent support and mentorship both clinically and academically.
 As a WCAT Trainee, I am funded to undertake 80% research and 20% clinical during my doctoral studies and 20% research for the rest of my surgical training.

 • RCS Cutler’s Surgical Prize

 What are the benefits and challenges of being a clinical academic?

-Benefits: The opportunity to respond to challenges in the specialty and potential to influence its future, collaborating with scientists to make contributions to innovations in patient care, working on exciting projects and building on novel ideas, developing a field of expertise, bridging the clinical and academic divide.
+Benefits: The opportunity to respond to challenges in the specialty, collaborating with scientists and industry experts, working with new technologies, developing a field of expertise, bridging the clinical and academic divide.

 Challenges: The constant juggling act!

 Thomas D, Jessop ZM, Whitaker IS (Editors).
 3D Bioprinting for Reconstructive Surgery: